 The Company's financial instruments include cash and cash equivalents, accounts receivable, accounts payable, amounts due to related parties, accrued liabilities and reclamation deposits.
+Cash is recognized at fair value and subsequently measured at amortized cost.
 The carrying values of these financial instruments approximate their fair values due to their relatively short periods to maturity.